Unemployment in Spain

-Unemployment rates in Spain vary across different regions of the country, but they tend to be higher when compared to other Western European countries.
+Unemployment rates in Spain vary significantly across different regions of the country, but they tend to be higher when compared to other Western European countries, a situation which has persisted over the decades and has deep historical roots.

-Unemployment rates in Spain rose sharply during the late 2000s and early 2010s.
-Unemployment was at 8% between 2006 and 2007.
-Starting in 2008, the Spanish economic crisis caused the rate to rise past 20% in 2010 and 25% in 2012.

 Introduction

-Spain has one of the highest unemployment rates compared to other OECD countries.
-The Q2 2021 unemployment rate was 15.3% of labor force.
-There has been an upward trend since the 1990s, and this trend has historic roots.
+Spain has the highest unemployment rates among EU and OECD countries.
+According to the latest data from the Spanish Labour Force Survey (Encuesta de Población Activa, EPA) for the third quarter of 2025, the unemployment rate in Spain stands at 10.45%, marking the lowest level since 2008.

+Causes

+Spain suffers a high level of structural unemployment.
 Unemployment began rising in Francoist Spain during the 1970s.
 During the Francoist Spain, trade union activism was prohibited and social security benefits of the modern welfare state were lacking.
 In 1972, 2.7 million jobs in agriculture were replaced by 1.1 million jobs in the public sector, further increasing unemployment.
-Although unemployment is a problem in other OECD countries such as Italy and Turkey, data shows that the extent of increase and the persistence is much larger in Spain.

-Causes

-Spain suffers a high level of structural unemployment.
 Since the economic and financial crisis of the 1980s, unemployment has never dipped below 8%.
 One leading cause is an economy based mostly on tourism and building sectors, as well as lack of industry.
 The most industrialized region is Basque Country (where industry is around 20–25% of its GDP); its unemployment rate is 2.5 times lower than those of Andalusia and the Canary Islands (where industry is only 5–10% of their respective GDP).
 In the last thirty years, the Spanish unemployment rate has hovered around double the average of developed countries, in times of growth and in times of crisis.
 From the start of the crisis of the 1990s, unemployment fell from 3.6 million to two million, however that figure stagnated throughout the stable times to the present crisis.

+From the early 2000s to the present day, Spain has maintained the highest unemployment rate in the European Union, due to structural and reoccurring factors.
+Prior to the 2008 financial crisis, Spain experienced massive economic expansion driven by real estate construction.
+When the housing bubble burst and the Great Recession ensued, construction activity dramatically slowed leading to high levels of unemployment, especially among young and/or lower skilled workers.
+Once Spain had begun to show signs of recovery from the 2008 crash, firms continued to rely on temporary employment contracts with low firing costs, while permanent employees had high firing costs, discouraging long-term hiring and heavily incentivized companies to prefer contract workers over permanent ones.
+Wage-setting institutions and sectoral collective agreements are structural, formal systems in Spain that determine how wages are established.
+A collective agreement between an employers' association and labor union harm wage flexibility, which increases unemployment in a significant economic shock like a recession.
+These kinds of unique structural issues can explain why Spain continues to struggle with unemployment.